About Vue Vixens Workshops

 Workshop attendees and mentors can register for events at vuevixens.org.
 Keep an eye on our Twitter feed @vuevixens for announcements of upcoming events.
 Vue Vixens workshops are free, but depend on budget from conferences and meetups to provide lunch, breakfast, or snacks, and a space with wifi.

 The goal of the program is to familiarize women and those who identify as such with concepts of programming for web and mobile using Vue.js in a supportive and inclusive environment.
-Experienced Vue developers, however, are very welcome to join in our efforts to support our scholarship fund, mentor a skulk, and provide content.
+Experienced Vue developers, however, are very welcome to join in our efforts to organize events, support our scholarship fund, mentor a skulk, and provide content.
 We are grateful for all kinds of help!